-Four different pavements have been selected for this study.
+Five pavements have been selected for this study.
 The first pavement studied was a burlap drag finish concrete surface with an average surface texture of 0.018 in. as measured by the silicone putty method.
 This pavement was considered to be typical or similar to concrete pavements presently in use.
-The second pavement tested was a bituminous surface treatment (seal coat) with rounded river gravel, stone size between -5/8 in. and +No. 4 sieve used as cover stone.
+The second pavement tested was a seal coat surface treatment with rounded river gravel, stone size between -5/8 in. and + No. 4 sieve used as cover stone.
 The average texture of this surface was 0.146 in. measured by the silicone putty method.
 This high texture composed of fairly loosely bound aggregate is obviously impractical for use on high speed roadways but was chosen simply to show the effect of increasing the macrotexture.
 A hot mix asphalt was used as the third pavement.
 An average texture of 0.033 in. was measured by the silicone putty method.
 This pavement was chosen as one that was similar to those presently in use.
-The final pavement tested was a clay filled coal-tar emulsion surface (Jennite).
+The fourth pavement tested was a clay filled coal-tar emulsion surface (Jennite).
 This surface had a texture of 0.020 in. as measured by the silicone putty method.
 This surface was chosen because it was felt that it was similar to a bleeding asphalt pavement or a worn wheel rut.
+The fifth and final surface tested was the initial burlap drag finish portland cement concrete modified by longitudinal grooves 0.125 in. deep by 0.125 in. wide on 1.0 in. centers.
+This surface was chosen because of the increased use of grooving on public highways.
+The surface texture was 0.047 as measured by the silicone putty method.

 It should be noted that by measuring the texture by use of the silicone putty method only the macro-texture is indicated.
 It is impossible to show the magnitude of the micro-texture when using this method.
-This is shown by the fact that pavement three, the jennite surface has a higher texture than the concrete pavement, surface one.
+This is shown by the fact that pavement four, the jennite surface, has a higher texture than the concrete pavement, surface one.
 The concrete pavement has a very gritty feeling texture while the jennite is smooth.
-It is felt that microtexture plays an important part in the reduction of hydroplaning but no quantitative measure of its effect was made in this study.
+It is felt that microtexture plays an important part in the reduction of hydroplaning but no quantitive measure of its effect was made in this study.
 It is possible however to make inferences from the data obtained.